andrewstarritt/ace/README.md

 ## <a name = "commands"/>Commands

-The set of available commands is provided by ace by ruuning:
+The set of available commands is provided by ace by running:

     ace --help  commands